 The single ticket only gets you into the Acropolis & Slopes within a 30-minute time frame from 15 minutes before to 15 minutes after your selected time slot.

 The combo ticket gets you into the Acropolis & Slopes at your appointed time and into the Ancient Agora, Hadrian’s Library, Kerameikos, Aristotle’s School [Lyceum], Olympieion, and the Roman Agora anytime within five days of the ticket date.
+That’s a lotta ruins!

 With only a day and a half in Athens, we decide to throw caution to the wind and buy the combo tickets.
 I figure that for the extra €10, we’re bound to visit at least one of the other sites.
 Most of them cost around €10, so we only have to visit one additional site to get our money’s worth.

 We visit the Ancient Agora the day after our visit to the Acropolis, so for us, the combo ticket paid for itself, just.
-Here’s the fabulous Temple of Hephaestus in the Agora.
+Here’s some advice on How to Spend a Perfect Artsy Traveler Day in Athens that includes a visit to the Ancient Agora.

 I recommend you buy the combo ticket if you think you’ll have time to explore other sites.
 The Ancient Agora is definitely worth a visit.

-Here’s a link to the official ticket site.
+Check the official ticket site.

 Waiting to Enter the Acropolis

-After buying combo tickets, we go in search of a café to have a drink while we wait.
-My daughter, Julia, chooses a donut that look like it will be a tasty, if indulgent, treat.
 Unfortunately, it’s drier than a vat of pixie dust.
 We should complain and get our €3.50 back.
 But I don’t have the heart since the server was so cheery when she seated us.
 We leave the donut virtually untouched and return to the ticket office.

 NOTE: Avoid the string of cafés a few steps from the entrance to the Acropolis.
 There are many better places to eat in the nearby Plaka district.